Wagering and betting tax – frequently asked questions

 In February 2019, a wagering and betting entity (that operates a betting exchange) receives a $100 commission in relation to a bet made through a betting exchange by a Victorian customer on 1 December 2018.
 The bet is not included in the entity's calculation of its net wagering revenue because it was placed before 1 January 2019.

-Free bets made with a wagering and betting entity will be included as bets accepted in calculating net wagering revenue, with no reduction in net wagering revenue allowed for awarding or providing free bets to customers.
+Free bets made with a wagering and betting entity are included as bets accepted in calculating net wagering revenue, with no reduction in net wagering revenue allowed for awarding or providing free bets to customers.

 What are free bets?

-Free bets are a promotional activity undertaken by wagering and betting entities to attract consumers to gamble with them, similar to give-aways or any other promotional activities which are not deductible from the entity’s wagering revenue.
-Free bets include any credits, loyalty rewards or other bonuses/coupons which allow a customer to bet without using the customer’s own cash.
+Free bets are a promotional activity undertaken by wagering and betting entities to attract consumers to gamble with them, similar to giveaways or any other promotional activities that are not deductible from the entity’s wagering revenue.
+Free bets include any credits, loyalty rewards or other bonuses/coupons that allow a customer to bet without using their own cash.

-Free bets create a new betting transaction whereby a customer must wager the funds before any winnings may be withdrawn.
+Free bets create a new betting transaction whereby a customer must wager the funds before any winnings can be withdrawn.

-Bet-backs will be treated as any ordinary bet received.
+Bet-backs are treated as any ordinary bet received.

-Bet-backs will not impact the net wagering revenue of the wagering and betting entity placing the bet-back, regardless of whether the bet-back is successful or not.
-This treatment ensures that the bet-back is treated as a separate transaction and reflects the fact that a wagering and betting entity may place a bet-back to hedge bets which were accepted from customers not located in Victoria.
+Bet-backs do not impact the net wagering revenue of the wagering and betting entity placing the bet-back, regardless of whether the bet-back is successful or not.
+This treatment ensures that the bet-back is treated as a separate transaction and reflects the fact that a wagering and betting entity may place a bet-back to hedge bets accepted from customers not located in Victoria.

 In the case where a wagering and betting entity receives a bet-back from a non-Victorian wagering and betting entity, there is no impact for the purposes of the Victorian wagering and betting tax as the bet-back is placed outside of Victoria.